 «It’s even better than the photos!»

-There are so many highlights, and I know my words can’t match how I feel when I think about these moments, says Raman Pfaff from the US after joining three trips with Hvitserk of Norway in two years.
+There are so many highlights, and I know my words can’t match how I feel when I think about these moments, says Raman Pfaff from the US after joining three tours with Hvitserk of Norway in two years.
 Next year he is planning to join the fourth one.

-On his first trip to Scandinavia in 2016 Raman Pfaff (54) from Charlottesville in Virginia, US joined a trip with Hvitserk of Norway.
+On his first trip to Scandinavia in 2016 Raman Pfaff (54) from Charlottesville in Virginia, US joined a tour with Hvitserk of Norway.
 Last summer he came back and joined two of our trips on the same holiday.

 - The scenery surprised me.
 There is just no way to take photos that show the beauty.
 I was also surprised by how friendly the Norwegians were, and I have enjoyed every story the locals have told me and it seems like everyone in the country spend so much time enjoying the outdoors, says Raman in this brief interview about his best moments in Norway: